CDCgov/tostadas/docs/index.md

 (2) VADR (viral)

 *   Annotates genomes using a set of homologous reference models.
-TOSTADAS comes packaged with support for [monkeypox virus](https://github.com/CDCgov/tostadas/tree/master/vadr_files/mpxv-models) and a full list of supported pathogens is available from [VADR GitHub Repository](https://github.com/ncbi/vadr).
+TOSTADAS comes packaged with support for [monkeypox virus](https://github.com/CDCgov/tostadas/tree/master/vadr_files/mpxv-models), RSV, and measles.
+A full list of supported pathogens is available from the [VADR GitHub Repository](https://github.com/ncbi/vadr).

 (3) Bakta (bacterial)